schaitya47/indian_sm_dw/DEPLOYMENT.md

 Deployment steps for indian_sm_dw (Mage-AI)

+**RECOMMENDED**: Use the Docker Compose approach (see "On‑Prem Deployment Checklist" section) for simpler deployment.
+The manual Docker commands below are provided for reference but are more complex.

 Overview
 - Postgres runs as a Docker container with host-mounted data for persistence.
 - Mage runs as a Docker container, connected to the same Docker network and using Postgres for metadata via environment variables.